HNGamingUK/syntropy-validator-ansible/README.md

 ## Assumptions

+1. You have been provided your validator access key(s)
-1. You have already ordered your VPS or dedicated server and have been provided the login credentials
+2. You have already ordered your VPS(') or dedicated server(s) and have been provided the login credentials
-2. The operating system of your server is either Ubuntu 18.04 or 20.04
+3. The operating system of your server(s) is either Ubuntu 18.04 or 20.04
-3. You have at least basic understanding working with Linux
+4. You have at least a basic understanding of working with Linux

 ## Pre-reqs

-Ansible host will need to have `ansible` installed, this can be completed by looking here: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+The Ansible host will need to have `ansible` installed, this can be completed by looking here: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-Ansible host will need to have `git` installed, this can be completed by looking here: https://git-scm.com/downloads
+The Ansible host will need to have `git` installed, this can be completed by looking here: https://git-scm.com/downloads

 ## Steps to complete